Forward and Inverse Simulation of Pseudo-Two-Dimensional Model of Lithium-Ion Batteries Using Neural Networks

-\subsection{Multi-Scale Issues}
+This subsection is devoted to addressing several issues that arise when applying the above vanilla approach to solve the P2D model.

+\subsubsection{Multi-scale issues}

 One of the challenges in applying PINNs to the P2D model lies in the significant scale differences between the microscopic and macroscopic coordinates, as well as the various physical and chemical constants in the system.
 The P2D model considers two spatial coordinates: (1) macroscopic coordinates $x$, representing the through-thickness position across the electrolyte and electrodes, and (2) microscopic coordinates $r$, representing the radial position within solid particles.
 These scale differences pose numerical difficulties in the optimization process, particularly when the scales differ by several orders of magnitude.
-Additionally, the physical and chemical constants, such as diffusion coefficients, and conductivity, exhibit vast disparities in scale, further complicating the learning process in the PINN framework.
+Additionally, the physical and chemical constants, such as diffusion coefficients and conductivity, exhibit vast disparities in scale, further complicating the learning process in the PINN framework.

 Such scale-related issues have been widely reported not only in classical numerical methods but also in several SciML methods.
-One of the simplest but effective techniques to address these issues is non-dimensionalization.
-Following this, we adopt a non-dimensionalized form of the P2D model to mitigate the scaling problems.
-Specifically, the coordinate components $t$, $x$ and $r$, and the state variable $c_{s,i}$, $c_i$, $\phi_i$, and $\psi_i$ are rescaled as follows:
+One of the simplest yet effective techniques to address these issues is non-dimensionalization.
+Following this, we adopt a non-dimensionalized form of the P2D model to mitigate the multi-scale issues.
+Specifically, the coordinate components $t$, $x$, and $r$, and the state variables $c_{s,i}$, $c_i$, $\phi_i$, and $\psi_i$ are rescaled as follows: